Skip to content

 Zion National Park Guide with Kids – Where to Hike and 10 Tips for Visiting + Map

-A visit to Zion can be part of a 6 park national park loop.
+A visit to Zion can be part of a 6-park national park loop.
 We visited the park as part of a Grand Circle Tour road trip which includes Utah’s five national parks and the Grand Canyon.
 Of Utah’s Mighty 5 National Parks, Zion was my favorite.
 Zion offers enough hikes and activities to fill a 2-4 day itinerary.
 Whether you stay for one day or four, Zion should be on your family’s travel list.
 I hope you find the following information and tips for visiting with kids helpful.

-How to Get to Zion National Park
+Getting to Zion National Park

 East Entrance